• Skip to main content

 May 2, 2025 by Julie Anderson

-The Texas Fair Defense Act of 2001 requires all Texas courts to establish procedures to provide court-appointed lawyers to indigent defendants.
+The Texas Fair Defense Act of 2001 requires all Texas courts to establish procedures to provide court-appointed lawyers for indigent defendants.
 This legislation also established the Task Force on Indigent Defense, now the Texas Indigent Defense Commission (TIDC or Commission) to oversee indigent defense services and provide state grants to counties.

 Half of all criminal defendants in Texas are deemed indigent, and this number is growing, according to “Justice Beyond the Cities: The State of Rural Public Defense in Texas,” a study conducted between September 2023 and May 2024 by the Public Policy Research Institute at Texas A&M University.

-County Impact
+County Impact Examples

 The TIDC is led by 15 Commission members and 20 staff.
-Williamson County Commissioner Valerie Covey and Bandera County Judge Richard Evans serve on the Commission.
+Bandera County Judge Richard Evans and Williamson County Commissioner Valerie Covey serve on the Commission.

-“We do not have enough attorneys to go around in rural Texas, and the cost is eating up our ad valorem tax,” Evans emphasized.
+“We do not have enough attorneys to go around in rural Texas, and the cost is eating up our ad valorem tax,” Bandera County Judge Richard Evans emphasized.
 “Without the PDO, we would only have two attorneys to draw from.”

 Members of Commissioners Courts worked with the CJCAT to develop the following resolution: